dadhi/dmax/req.md

 ## data-class

-data-class.green-button.green-check.-gray-button@is-done@#el-id.load
+data-class.foo.bar@baz='baz + boo.fix > 42'
+data-class.greeting@foo__5
+data-class:.green-button.-gray-button@is-done@#el-id.load

 where:
   .class-to-add
   .-class-to-remove

-@is-done is signal trigger
+@is-done is a signal trigger

-@#el-id.load event trigger
+@#el-id.load is an event trigger

-data-class.foo.bar@baz='baz + boo.fix > 42'
+data-class:.foo.bar@baz='baz + boo.fix > 42'

-where exp value interpeted as boolean
+  (expression value interpreted as boolean)

-data-class.greeting@foo__5

-data-class.showtime@cool-factor__notimmediate__gt.42__and.baz.boo.bee
+data-class:.greeting@foo__5
+data-class:.showtime@cool-factor__notimmediate__gt.42__and.baz.boo.bee

 ## data-disp

-data-disp@is-foo

-data-disp@!is-complete@in-flight

-data-disp#cool-elem@is-cool.for-sure

-basically the same as data-class but instead of adding or removing classes it hides or displays the element
+basically the same as data-class but instead of adding or removing classes it hides or displays the element data-disp@is-foo data-disp@!is-complete@in-flight data-disp:#cool-elem@is-cool.for-sure

+Same as data-class, but instead of adding/removing classes, it hides or displays the element (display: none).

 ## data-iter